EarthlingInteractive/aframe-geo-projection-component/README.md

 | transparent | Defines whether this material is transparent.
 This has an effect on rendering as transparent objects need special treatment and are rendered after non-transparent objects.
 When set to true, the extent to which the material is transparent is controlled by setting its opacity property.| false |
 | vertexColors | Defines whether vertex coloring is used. | THREE.NoColors |
 | visible | Defines whether this material is visible. | true |

-#### isCCW and its relation to geojson and topojson

-The isCCW flag is important when rendering topoJSON vs. geoJSON.
-For features smaller than a hemisphere, topoJSON uses clockwise shapes while geoJSON uses counterclockwise shapes.
-For features larger than a hemisphere (such as oceans or some continents), the opposite is true.

-To summarize:
-* If you're showing a world map using geojson, set isCCW to false.
-* If you're showing a world map using topojson, set isCCW to true.
-* If you're showing a country using geojson, set isCCW to true.
-* If you're showing a country using topojson, set isCCW to false.

-See https://github.com/d3/d3-geo for a discussion of winding order conventions.

 ### Installation